 "About this title" may belong to another edition of this title.

 Paperback.
-Condition: Very Good.
+Condition: Good.
 Connecting readers with great books since 1972!
-Used books may not include companion materials, and may have some shelf wear or limited writing.
+Used textbooks may not include companion materials such as access codes, etc. May have some wear or writing/highlighting.
 We ship orders daily and Customer Service is our top priority!
-Seller Inventory # S_433424175
+Seller Inventory # S_468391222

 Seller: INDOO, Avenel, NJ, U.S.A.